 Hold the keep in position or mark the holes if needed with a pencil or pen.
 Additionally, before marking them, use a small spirit level such as a boat float to make sure the keep is level.

-Once you have ensured it is level and you have made your marks, drill your pilot holes as before.
+Once you have ensured it is level and you have made your marks, put the keep to one side and use a drill/driver to drill your pilot holes as before.

 With your holes now drilled you can fix the keep into its final position.
 Again, use suitably sized screws if the ones supplied with your door chain kit are not up to the job.